 Walt Disney only employed him for four years.
 He had to return to Denmark, where he spent his final years.
 Unfortunately, trends had moved on, and Nielsen’s style of illustration was no longer in fashion.

 This is a much more recent publication.
 I’ve covered it here.
-This text was written by Neil Gaiman, who crafted a less sexist version than the usual, giving Gretel more agency.
+Neil Gaiman re-visioned the story and crafted a less sexist version than the usual, giving Gretel more agency.

 This one looks almost like a photo which has had a Photoshop filter put on it.
 Look closer and you immediately see it’s not, but there’s a weird, unsettling realism about it.
 The light comes clearly from the moon filtering through trees, though Mattotti has surrounded the children — or the shadows of the children — with white as Wanda Gag did.
 The layout is also similar to that by Wanda Gag, with the children coming in from the right to a house positioned centre left.

 Rodeffer is an artist working today, in a style that harks back to the 1970s.
 This is a relatively symmetrical version of the gingerbread house.
 It doesn’t look all that much like food — it doesn’t make you want to lick the page, but the hints of sweets are there.
 (It would be hard to make this look tasty in this colour palette).